Providing Answers to Common HVAC Questions From Our Customers in Raleigh, Durham, Chapel Hill & the Surrounding Areas

 Heat pumps are an efficient heating and cooling system that can be gas or electric.
 They are great at creating a uniform temperature in your home and do not produce overly dry air like a furnace can.
 They are very efficient systems and are especially environmentally friendly when powered by electricity instead of gas.
 While the initial cost of the system is higher, the energy bill savings you will accumulate over the years will balance out the cost.
-Heat pumps are a great choice for all Raleigh-Durham area residents due to their high efficiency and guaranteed comfort.
+Heat pumps are a great choice for all Raleigh and Durham area residents due to their high efficiency and guaranteed comfort.

 How does a heat pump work?

 Heat pumps are designed to run all year long to keep your home at a comfortable temperature no matter the weather outside.

 How do I know when my HVAC systen needs repairs?

 Whenever your system starts exhibiting unusual behavior or just isn’t work right, give Air Experts a call.
 The fastest way to resolve any HVAC issue is by calling a trainer professional who will be able to quickly diagnose your issue and get it back in working order.
 Some signs of repair we see time and again include:

 • A musty smell coming from your unit